Skip to main content

 Parallel Execution Stats

-The Results object returned by Runner.parallel() contains comprehensive execution statistics.
-Use these to monitor test health, identify slow tests, and generate custom reports for your CI dashboard:
+The SuiteResult returned by Runner.parallel() contains execution statistics.
+Use these to monitor test health, identify slow tests, or generate custom CI reports:

 Java